Future CCP Student & Families

 We thank you for the thoughtful exploration and conversations that you have with your students in preparation for this exciting experience and look forward to serving your student!

 Registering for CCP courses is not like taking high school classes – not even AP or honors classes (see the chart below for a side-by-side comparison on AP and CCP classes).
-CCP students are official college classes, so you’ll want to consider a few important things as you make your decision:
+CCP students are taking official college classes, so you’ll want to consider a few important things as you make your decision:

 - Because classes are college-level, the rigor and curriculum will be at a higher level than many high school classes.
 Columbus State provides free tutoring for CCP students at Columbus State locations or online.
 Check with your counselor to see if tutoring is available at your middle or high school.